Learning to Give, Philanthropy education resources that teach giving and civic engagement

 Important People Related to the Topic

-• John Calhoun: Calhoun was appointed U.S. Commissioner of the Administration for Children, Youth and Families, by President Carter.
-As well, Calhoun was very influential in expanding the Youth as Resources program.
-Calhoun continues to be influential through his writing on the subject of youth in philanthropy.
-Calhoun is currently the CEO of the National Crime Prevention Council.
+• John (Jack) Calhoun, who was appointed U.S. Commissioner of the Administration for Children, Youth, and Families, by President Carter, was very influential in expanding the Youth as Resources program.
+He continues to be influential through his writing on the subject of youth in philanthropy.
+Calhoun is currently the Senior Consultant at National League of Cities.

-• Philip Lovell: Lovell is the Campfire’s director of Public Policy in Washington D.C.
-Lovell spearheaded the project to get the Younger Americans Act into congress.
+• Phillip Lovell, Campfire’s Director of Public Policy in Washington, D.C., spearheaded the project to get the Younger Americans Act into congress.

 Related Nonprofit Organizations